dylangleason/beach-recommendation-service/README.md

 }
 ```

+## Deployment

+Our web service will be hosted on Amazon Web Services (AWS).
+Specifically, We will deploy our application using AWS Elastic Container Service (ECS).
+As such, we will need to define our service via a `Dockerfile` and build images of the service via our build and deployment pipeline, where we'd host them on Elastic Container Registry (ECR).

+Builds and deployments will be configured managed via a continuous integration server, such as Jenkins.
+CI/CD pipelines is a topic that is beyond the scope of this document, but there is much more to consider on this topic.

 # Possible Improvements

 -   For the API, it would be nice to support different sorting criteria, as well as things like filtering and sparse fields (i.e., allowing the API client to define only the attributes they want to include for a resource).
--   For the underlying Data Model, it might be better to use a generalized "Listing" abstraction that would allow us to capture information on any geographic-based attraction to which users can rate.
+-   For the underlying Data Model, it might be better to use a generalized "Listing" abstraction that would allow us to capture information on any geographic-based attraction to which users can add their rating.
--   For the Persistence and Database layers, a Document based object model and non-relational data store, respectively, might simplify and make for a more scalable architecture, especially when aggregating data.
+-   For the Persistence and Database layers, a Document based object model and document data store, respectively, might simplify and make for a more flexible architecture if the domain model changes frequently.
 I chose PostgreSQL due to my familiarity with the technology.